SEO Strategy plan for a new website

 Choose a good domain name

 A good example of this is De Havilland Gin.
 The brand is known as De Havilland and inspired by the plane of the same name.
-The downside of this is that there will be many websites that include these words within the domain name.
+The downside of this is that there will be many websites online that include these words within the domain name.
 But combine the brand name with the main product name and the result is a unique search term that combines two keywords.

 Choose a good web hosting solution